Eretz Israel Museum: Museum history

-The museum was established by the city of Tel Aviv in 1953.
+The museum was established on the depopulated Palestinian village Al-Shaykh Muwannis by the city of Tel Aviv in 1953.
 Its collection began with glass and ceramics donated by Walter Moses.

 In 1981 Shlomo Lahat, the mayor of Tel Aviv, pressured the museum's board of directors to appoint Rehavam Ze'evi as museum director.
 Ze'evi was director of the museum from 1981 to 1989, was chairman of its board from 1989 to 1994 and remained a board member until 1999.
 During his tenure $11 million the city invested in the museum, new buildings were created, and staff numbers grew, although visitor numbers declined.
 The construction works led to the destruction of a Byzantine mosaic on the museum grounds, for which Ze'evi was interviewed by the police.

 Archaeology

 Ancient copper production

 The Nechushtan pavilion is dedicated to the copper production at Timna in the southern Negev during the Chalcolithic, Bronze and Iron Age periods.
 The pavilion contains a reconstructed mine, smelting furnaces, and findings from the Egyptian-Midianite mining temple at Timna.

 The reconstructed Chalcolithic and Late Bronze Age mine displays mining tools such as stone hammers, flint blades and copper chisels, as well as the typical marks they left on the rock.

 Four smelting furnaces are on display: